LuisFilipePedroso/Weather-App/README.md

   <img src="./src/assets/Forecast2.png">
 </p>

+## Important Rules

+You can only set a city as favorite in Today Forecast mode.

 ## Running the project:

 First, you must have to install the dependencies.
 This project was created using Yarn, so I recommend you to use yarn: